toddaustin07/MQTT-Discovery/README.md

 ### Caveats
 - Supports device types: switch, momentary, light, plug, motion, contact, presence (more to be added)
 - Limited testing, and only with Mosquitto MQTT broker
-- Secure connections and authorization with broker not yet supported
+- Unsecure connections only (http, not https)

 ## Instructions